asimsek/CERNComputingAccount/README.md

-# How to start data analysis
+# How to connect to your lxplus area

 **Step-1:** Login to your lxplus area: